zhousarah/azure-compute-docs/articles/virtual-machines/availability-set-overview.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows VMs

-This article provides you with an overview of the availability features of Azure virtual machines (VMs).
+This article provides an overview of the availability features of Azure virtual machines (VMs).

 > [!NOTE]
 > We recommend that customers choose [virtual machine scale sets with flexible orchestration mode](../virtual-machine-scale-sets/overview.md) for high availability with the widest range of features.
 Virtual machine scale sets: